-If our hypothesis regarding the role of hypoxia inducible factor, or HIF, in cancer cells proves incorrect, it may adversely affect our ability to commercialize and market CRLX101.
+We were not able to validate our hypothesis regarding the role of hypoxia inducible factor, or HIF, in cancer cells with the data from the RCC Trial.
+If we are unable to validate our other hypotheses about the potential ability of CRLX101 as a topoisomerase 1, or topo 1, inhibitor, it may adversely affect our ability to commercialize and market CRLX101.